CompassSecurity/ssh-labs/doc/docs/labs/02-getting-started.md

 ```

-Wait until the images are built and started.
+Wait until the images are downloaded and started.

 ## Accessing the Attacker's Machine